 Arc'teryx uses 60 g/m2 of its proprietary Coreloft insulation for the Atom LT.
-It is much warmer than its lightweight little brother, the Arc'teryx Atom SL, which has 40g/m2 Coreloft only in the torso.
+It is much warmer than its lightweight little brother, the Arc'teryx Atom SL, which has 40g/m2 Coreloft only in the torso, and around half as warm as the Arc'tery Atom AR, which has Coreloft 120 insulation in the torso.
 Worn as a mid-layer, the Atom LT is similar in warmth to the Patagonia Nano-Air Hoody and the Editors' Choice award-winning Rab Xenon X, but not as warm as the Patagonia Hyper Puff Hoody.
 As an outer layer, the warmth that its insulation holds in is counteracted by the easy breathability of the fleece side panels.
-When cold winds blow, you'll need a lightweight shell layer or wind jacket over this jacket to retain warmth.
+When cold winds blow, you'll need a lightweight shell layer or wind jacket over this jacket to remain warm.

 Weight & Compressibility

 Our small sized test model tips the scales at 12.2 oz, similar to the Nano-Air, and lighter than the Patagonia Nano Puff.
-The OR Cathode Jacket employs a similar hybrid design and weighs one ounce less, but doesn't feel as warm.
-While the Atom LT can compress quite small, it does not stow away in one of its pockets.
+It's much lighter than it's warmer While the Atom LT can compress quite small, it does not stow away in one of its pockets.
 We wish that we could stuff it away and clip it to a harness.
 Fortunately, it breathes and moves so well that you are less likely to take it off while climbing.

 Arc'teryx has long impressed us with its attention to detail and thoughtful features, and the Atom LT doesn't disappoint.
-It has comfy, streamlined elastic cuffs that fit snugly and keep the heat in.
-Little details like this earn the Atom LT a high score in the comfort metric.
+It has comfy, streamlined elastic cuffs that fit snugly and keep the heat in, and it's little details like this that earn the Atom LT a high score in the comfort metric.
 Great mobility made this one of our favorite layers for bouldering in cold weather.

 We love the adjustable hood on this model.
 A single cord lock at the back of the head tightens the elastic cord, which extends to the front of the hood and up over the brow.
-The Best Buy Award winning Cathode Hooded Jacket has a similar comfortable hood adjustment.
 The main zipper has a nicely shaped plastic pull that is hooded by a small fabric flap under the chin when fully closed.

 The two hand pockets are lined with a soft microfleece and provide plenty of room for gloved hands.
 The large chest pocket on the interior of the jacket has ample storage, but the pocket is lower than most, and it felt more like a stomach pocket.
 The cuff design, shared with the lighter Arc'teryx Atom SL, incorporates stretchy, wedge-shaped panels over the inner wrist.
 These seal in warmth with a snug fit and are low profile for sliding your glove over top.
 To seal in the warmth, the elastic hem cinch can be tightened and secured at either hip with a cord lock.